iEarthos/Enterprise-3/README.md

 ### LICENSE ###

-Enterprise is under the "GPL.
-Enterprise is not *only* my program; it pulls in code from other software projects (namely, shim, gummiboot, etc), and I want to make sure that not only they get credit from their work, but that others can benefit from what I've done as well.
+Enterprise is under the LGPL.
+Enterprise is not *only* my program; it pulls in code from other software projects (namely, gummiboot), and I want to make sure that not only they get credit from their work, but that others can benefit from what I've done as well.
 Releasing Enterprise under the LGPL allows me to most easily do this.

 ### CODING STYLE ###